 Start by spraying the rubber gasket and detergent drawer with white vinegar and wipe them thoroughly with a microfibre cloth.
 Then pour two cups of the white vinegar into the detergent drawer and run the machine on the highest cycle at the hottest possible temperature.

-Once the cycle is complete, pour half a cup of baking soda into the drum and repeat the same cycle on the hottest setting.
+Once the cycle has ended, pour half a cup of baking soda into the drum and repeat the same cycle on the hottest setting.
 Once complete, wipe down the drum, rubber gasket and detergent drawer with a microfibre cloth.

-Many dishwashers contain a built-in softener which uses salt to reduce water hardness.
-This stops a white film forming on glassware or crockery and will prolong the life of the appliance itself.
+Many dishwashers have a built-in softener which uses salt to reduce water hardness.
+This stops a white film forming on glassware or crockery and will prolong the life of the appliance.
 Don’t forget to refill the dishwasher containers with salt and rinse aid when they need it.